B.A. in Economics

 Admission requirements for the Bachelor of Arts in economics degree programs is the same as the general undergraduate admission requirements.

 Shad (B.A. in economics and political science, 2008) received the Truman and Rhodes Scholarships.
-While in the student senate, he persuaded the university board to establish a task force for more affordable textbooks.
+While in student government, he persuaded the state-wide university board to establish a task force for more affordable textbooks.
 He chaired the College Republicans and was director of the Mississippi Federation of College Republicans.
 He organized voter registration drives, interned with the William Winter Institute for Racial Reconciliation, wrote for the campus newspaper, and helped with various political campaigns, including that of State Auditor Stacy Pickering.
 Shad's honors thesis on finance and education in Mississippi schools helped him succeed in his job as an analyst with the U.S. Department of Education, then to a fellowship with Pre-K Now.
-Governor Phil Bryant recently named Shad as the new Mississippi state auditor, replacing Stacey Pickering.
+Shad was named Mississippi state auditor, replacing Stacey Pickering.
 Prior to that appointment, he was director of the Mississippi Justice Institute and General Counsel of the Mississippi Center for Public Policy.
 He earned a master's degree from the University of Oxford, England, and a law degree from Harvard.